-The representation of Israeli men of Ethiopian origin is influenced by a diverse range of international cultures, including those from countries in Africa, Europe, and the Americas.
-The representations created in the United States over generations have been a major influence, where the images of black men receiving a biased, stereotypical, and oppressive representation.
-There are innumerable sculptures and paintings of black men as well as black characters in film and photography (often played by white actors painted black), who are portrayed in a racist way with exaggerated facial features, such as a flattened nose and thick lips.
-In American culture, these have served as objects of amusement and sometimes as marketing tools to sell products such as black shoe polish.
-These representations have become illegitimate and fallen out of use, however, following the social revolution that began in the middle of the twentieth century – the black liberation movement.
-This struggle was part of other social revolutions that took place during that period (women’s liberation, the hippy revolution, sexual liberation, opposition to the Vietnam War, homosexual and lesbian rights, and others), and together they undermined the social order and challenged the norm of extreme inequality between various social groups.
-These political and cultural movements also impacted the field of art, leaving a deep impression.
-Reverberations of the struggle for black equality in the United States were surveyed in a groundbreaking exhibition at the Whitney Museum of New York in 1994 called Black Male: Representations of Masculinity in Contemporary American Art, in which the images of men in the art of some thirty artists were presented, including the well-known Robert Mapplethorpe.
-Some of these works surveyed events and demonstrations, some expressed political dissent, others described the objectification of the bodies of black men, and some even presented new visions of gender fluidity and a liberated perception of masculinity with nuances that were not necessarily socially acceptable.
-Through this diversity of paintings, sculptures, and photographs, Thelma Golden, the curator of the exhibition, showed that elements of the African-American struggle for social equality and an end to oppression, as well as the struggle against racial stereotypes, could be found in the art produced over the previous decades (Golden, 1994: 20).
+Representations of Israeli-Ethiopian men have been influenced by the cultures of African, European American societies.
+Images from the United States, which have often depicted them in a biased, stereotypical oppressive way, have been especially influential.
+Innumerable sculptures, paintings and photographs of black men as well as black characters in movies (often played by whites in black-face) portray them with exaggerated facial features.
+In popular culture, these have served as objects of amusement and sometimes as marketing tools for selling products such as black shoe polish.
+With the social revolution of the mid-twentieth century, such images fell out of favour.
+Working with other progressive movements of the time (women’s liberation, the hippy revolution, sexual liberation, the anti-Vietnam movement, homosexual and lesbian rights, etc), the black liberation movement did its best to undermine the social order and challenge norms.

+The political and cultural movements of that era had a deep impact on the arts as well.
+In 1994, the struggle for black equality in the US was the subject of a ground-breaking exhibition at the Whitney Museum of New York titled Black Male: Representations of Masculinity in Contemporary American Art at which images of black men by some thirty artists, including Robert Mapplethorpe, were on view.
+Some depicted events and demonstrations, some expressed political dissent, others revealed the objectification of black male bodies, or focused on gender fluidity and a nuanced, liberated though not necessarily socially acceptable view of masculinity.
+Through this range of artworks, Thelma Golden, the exhibition’s curator, made clear that the African-American struggle for social equality and freedom was evident in the art of the previous decades.